craigerrington/rfan/readme.md

 `rfan.sh` is a **dangerous bash script** for making the fans on Dell R710 a good bit quieter than they are in "automatic" mode.

+This exists so I can use it.
+If you choose to use it too, I recommend you read the originating repo and understand what each command does.

-It is based on the scripts found in the `NoLooseEnds/Scripts` repo, modified versions of which are included in this repository.
+It is based on the scripts found in the [`NoLooseEnds/Scripts`](https://github.com/NoLooseEnds/Scripts) repo, modified versions of which are included in this repository, the most important notes are at the bottom of this README.

 The changes I've made to the original scripts are:

 - Created the combo script `rfan.sh`.
 - lowered the default speed further
 - updated some of the journalctl logging.
-- added temperatures to the healthcheck.io reporting
+- added temperatures to the `healthcheck.io` reporting.
-- added failure reporting for integrations with healthcheck.io
+- added failure reporting for integrations with `healthcheck.io`.
-- removed the slack integration
+- removed the slack integration.

 Each of the scripts requires the `ipmitool` and `curl` packages and `IPMI over LAN` enabled on the server iDrac.